c0ded00d1e12/ecen224/_labs/image.md

 ### Bitmasking
 Bitmasking is is a method that allows us to manipulate (set to 1 or 0) certain bits of data.
-This is done general by making use of bitwise ORs and ANDs.
+This is done general by making use of bitwise ORs, ANDs, and XORs.

 For example if we wanted to select nothing but the last two bits of the byte (in binary) `11101011` we would use AND with a 0 on all the values we don't want and a 1 on all the values we do want in our selection: